Brendan Carr: Appointment and early investigations

 Carr heralded a shift in the FCC's purpose towards leveraging the bully pulpit against opponents of Trump's ideology.
 An ally of Musk, he awarded Musk's SpaceX federal radio spectrum, and began an investigation into EchoStar over 5G deployment requirements, threatening to give satellite spectrum to SpaceX instead; in response to the inquiry, EchoStar stopped paying interest payments.
 In April, Carr urged European countries to sign contracts with SpaceX over Chinese competitors.
 He eliminated a proposal that would have barred landlords from forcing bulk internet service on residents, and publicly questioned the Global Positioning System, seeking alternatives.
 In March 2025, Carr announced an initiative titled "Delete, Delete, Delete" with the aim of eliminating existing telecom regulations.
 Carr utilized Direct Final Rule to remove regulations without the required full public comment period.

-In February, as part of the second Trump administration's push to curb diversity, equity, and inclusion (DEI) efforts, Carr ordered investigations into DEI practices at Comcast, as well as into KCBS over its coverage of immigration actions in San Jose, California.
+In February, Carr ordered investigations into diversity, equity, and inclusion practices at Comcast, as well as into KCBS over its coverage of immigration actions in San Jose, California.
+Commissioner Geoffrey Starks told ABC News that Carr's investigations of corporate DEI policies exceeded the FCC's statutory authority.
 In apparent response to Carr, Paramount Global, which had a merger pending before the FCC, ended its DEI policies.
 In March, Carr told Bloomberg News that he would block any mergers involving companies with DEI; the following week, he announced that he had opened an investigation into The Walt Disney Company over its DEI policies, and also threatened to revoke ABC's broadcast license over the practices.
 Citing a complaint from Great American Media, Carr sent a letter to Google chief executive Sundar Pichai and YouTube executive Neal Mohan asking if YouTube TV was engaging in "faith-based discrimination".
 The following month, T-Mobile closed its joint venture deal with Lumos Networks after agreeing to end its DEI policies.
 The FCC approved Verizon's acquisition of Frontier Communications in May, assuring a commitment from Verizon that it would end its DEI practices.

-In response to the first two months of Carr's tenure as FCC chairman, former FCC commissioner and acting chair Michael Copps said that "Carr is the most ideological chairman we've ever had — and the most political" and Copps expressed deep concern over the agency's future.
-Former FCC chairs Tom Wheeler, Reed Hundt, and Alfred C. Sikes criticized Carr's investigations of news organizations as violating the First Amendment, while FCC commissioner Geoffrey Starks (who resigned in June 2025) argued that Carr's investigations of corporate DEI policies exceeded the FCC's statutory authorities.
+In July 2025, Carr proposed abolishing the FCC's long-term broadband benchmark of 1Gbps download speeds and 500Mbps upload speeds, arguing that it was prejudicial towards slower satellite and wireless technologies; the policy was formally abolished in August 2026.